 top of page

-A Luminescent Moon Disk: A Breakthrough in the Watchmaking Industry
+FOCUS #1 - ORION Luminescent disc: A Breakthrough in the Watch Industry

 With the Orion series, we have fulfilled a promise made three years ago: to create a realistic, fully luminescent, relief Moon disk .
 This first in the sector is the result of a close collaboration that began in 2021 with the Swiss miniaturization workshop AJS Production .